chen-xanadu/iot_rule_client/README.md

-#### For actual participant
+#### ~~For actual participant~~ I'm changing the server-side to incorporate new changes Ignore this part for now.

-During our meeting with the participant, we will visit `https://wiscshr.com/devices/[nickname]` and select which devices to monitor.
-Then, we can ssh into the Pi to run `monitor.py` to start monitoring.
+~~During our meeting with the participant, we will visit `https://wiscshr.com/devices/[nickname]` and select which devices to monitor.
+Then, we can ssh into the Pi to run `monitor.py` to start monitoring.~~

 #### For internal testing